CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/FeeDistributor.md

     Returns: true or flase (`bool`).

-    <mark style="background-color: #FFD580; color: black">Killing transfers the entire 3CRV balance to the [emergency return address](#emergency_return) and blocks the ability to claim or burn.
+    !!!warning
-    The contract cannot be unkilled.</mark>
+        Killing transfers the entire 3CRV balance to the [emergency return address](#emergency_return) and blocks the ability to claim or burn.
+The contract cannot be unkilled.

     ??? quote "Source code"